ericlay/fuzzy-pkg-finder/README.md

 ex: fpf -a [pkg name] for aur search

 options:
-a     Search/List and install from AUR with Yay l     Search/List installed packages from official repo la    Search/List installed packages from AUR
+-a     Search/List and install from AUR with Yay
+-l     Search/List installed packages from official repo -la    Search/List installed packages from AUR
-R     Search/List installed packages for removal o     Search/List orphaned packages for removal h     Print this help screen.
+-R     Search/List installed packages for removal
+-o     Search/List orphaned packages for removal
+-h     Print this help screen.
 ```
 \
 Keybinds: